Northern Public Radio

 Northern Public Radio is the public radio service of Northern Illinois University.
 It consists of two full-powered FM stations and three lower-powered satellites, all affiliated with National Public Radio.
-The group is headquartered at NIU's campus in DeKalb, Illinois, with additional studios in Rockford.
+The group is headquartered at the NIU Broadcast Center on NIU's campus on North 1st Street in DeKalb, Illinois, with additional studios at Riverfront Museum Park on North Main Street in Rockford.
 Although DeKalb is part of the Chicago radio market, Northern Public Radio serves as the NPR member for the Rockford market.

 Stations

 WNIJ (89.5 FM) in DeKalb primarily airs news and talk programming from NPR, with World Cafe, Echoes and locally produced blues music programming at night and Saturday afternoons.
 BBC World Service airs overnight.
 The station's programming is also simulcast on repeaters WNIE in Freeport (89.1 FM), WNIQ in Sterling (91.5 FM) and WNIW in La Salle (91.3 FM).

 WNIU (90.5 FM) in Rockford airs classical music 24 hours a day using the syndicated classical music service Classical 24, and operates a low-powered translator at 105.7 in Rockford (W289AB) to improve its coverage in the northern part of the city.